Harry T. Edwards

-Harry Thomas Edwards (born November 3, 1940) is an American jurist and legal scholar.
-He is currently a Senior United States Circuit Judge and chief judge emeritus of the United States Court of Appeals for the District of Columbia Circuit in Washington, D.C., and a professor of law at the New York University School of Law.
+Harry Thomas Edwards (born November 3, 1940) is an American lawyer and jurist serving as a senior United States circuit judge of the United States Court of Appeals for the District of Columbia Circuit.
+He is also a professor of law at the New York University School of Law.
+Edwards was appointed to the D.C.
+Circuit in 1980 by President Jimmy Carter and served as its chief judge from 1994 to 2001.
+He assumed senior status in 2005.

 Early life and education

-Edwards was born in New York City, the oldest of three children and the son of Arline Ross Edwards and George H. Edwards.
+Edwards was born on November 3, 1940, in New York City, the oldest of three children born to Arline Ross Edwards and George H. Edwards.
 His parents were divorced in 1950 and Edwards and his two sisters, Verne Debourg and Pamela Matthews, were raised by their mother.
 From 1952 to 1953, his mother attended Smith College, where she earned a Master's degree in social work.
 While his mother was away, Edwards lived with his grandparents, in the Harlem section of Manhattan.
 When his mother returned, the family moved to Long Island, where Edwards attended Uniondale High School and was president of the first graduating class.
-In 1961, Edwards' mother married Thomas Lyle.

-Edwards received a Bachelor of Science degree from Cornell University in 1962 and a Juris Doctor from University of Michigan Law School in 1965.
+Edwards received a Bachelor of Science degree from Cornell University in 1962 and a Juris Doctor from the University of Michigan Law School in 1965.
 He graduated from law school with distinction and was a member of the Michigan Law Review and the Order of the Coif.
 When he graduated from Michigan, he was the only African American (law student or member of the faculty) in the law school.

 During his time in Michigan, Edwards spent time with his father, George H. Edwards, a long-time member of the Michigan House of Representatives; his stepmother, Esther Gordy Edwards, a senior vice president at Motown Record Company; and Berry Gordy, Jr., the founder of Motown Record Company.